Voldakk/IMT2531-Graphics-Programming-Exam/README.md

 ## Marking Consideration

 ### Weighting
-I'm fairly happy with most aspects of the project and choose to not apply any weighting.
+While I'm fairly happy with most aspects of the project I choose to weight slightly towards Architecture/Framework

 ### Architecture/Framework
-I've choosen to create a generic OpenGL game engine, and subsequently an implementation of a Pacman game using the engine.
+* I choose to create a generic OpenGL game engine, and subsequently an implementation of a Pacman game using the engine.
-It uses a component based system where each 'game object' is only responsible for managing the components attached to it.
+* It uses a component based system where each 'game object' is only responsible for managing the components attached to it.
-Some component like the Transform and MeshRenderer recives special treatment, but the user is free to create any sort of component they want.
+Some component like the Transform and MeshRenderer receives special treatment, but the user is free to create any sort of component they want.

 ### Gameplay/Usability
-Both Pacman and the ghosts are locked to the grid, and can never move more than 1 tile each frame.
+* Both Pacman and the ghosts are locked to the grid, and can never move more than 1 tile each frame.
-This migrates any chance of collision errors or otherwise weird movenet due to lag spikes.
+  This migrates any chance of collision errors or otherwise weird moment due to lag spikes.

-The ghosts are all different from each other and follows their behaveour from the original game as described [here](http://gameinternals.com/post/2072558330/understanding-pac-man-ghost-behavior).
+* The ghosts are all different from each other and follows their behaviour from the original game as described [here](http://gameinternals.com/post/2072558330/understanding-pac-man-ghost-behavior).

-There are 3 different camera modes: Top-Down, Chase and Free.
+* There are 3 different camera modes: Top-Down, Chase and Free.
  In Top-Down and Free mode the input (WASD) is in relation to the world; D wil always make Pacman go towards the right side of the map.
  In Chase mode the input is in relation to Pacman.

-The game can load a map of any size using the [provided format](http://prod3.imt.hig.no/Voldakk/IMT2531-Assignment2/blob/master/assets/levels/format.md).
+* The game can load a map of any size using the [provided format](http://prod3.imt.hig.no/Voldakk/IMT2531-Assignment2/blob/master/assets/levels/format.md).

 ### Aesthetics/Quality of Graphics
 The engine uses the Phong lighting model.
 It supports: